22nd Expeditionary Air Refueling Squadron

 The 22d Expeditionary Air Refueling Squadron is a provisional United States Air Force unit, assigned to Air Mobility Command.
 It is engaged in combat operations as part of the Global War on Terrorism in Afghanistan.
 Its current status and location are undetermined.
 The squadron's permanent designation is the 22d Air Refueling Squadron.

-During World War II, the 22d Bombardment Squadron was a heavy Boeing B-17 Flying Fortress and later, a medium B-25 Mitchell bomb squadron which fought in the Southwest Pacific and China-Burma-India theaters.
+During World War II, the 22d Bombardment Squadron was a heavy Boeing B-17 Flying Fortress and later, a medium North American B-25 Mitchell bomber squadron which fought in the Southwest Pacific and China-Burma-India theaters.

 History World War II

-Formed in 1939 as a prewar bomb squadron, equipped with Douglas B-18 Bolos, later early model Boeing B-17 Flying Fortresses.
+Formed in 1939 as a prewar bomber squadron, equipped with Douglas B-18 Bolos, later early model Boeing B-17 Flying Fortresses.
 Flew antisubmarine patrols off California coast, 8 December – c.
 10 December 1941.
 Deployed to Southwest Pacific Theater and assigned to Fifth Air Force in Australia, engaging in combat, c.
 13 January – c.
 1 March 1942; detachment under control of United States Navy in combat from the Fiji Islands and Australia, 14 February – c.
 14 March 1942.
 Surviving B-17 aircraft and personnel reassigned to other units in Australia, March 1942 and unit reassigned without personnel or equipment to the United States for re-equipping and remanning as medium bomber squadron.

-Re-equipped as a North American B-25 Mitchell bomb squadron and deployed to Tenth Air Force for combat in the China-Burma-India theater, 14 December 1942 – 25 July 1945.
+Re-equipped as a North American B-25 Mitchell bomb squadron and deployed to Tenth Air Force for combat in the China-Burma-India Theater, 14 December 1942 – 25 July 1945.
 Deployed to Karachi, India; Chakulia, India; and Yangkai, China.
 While in Calcutta, India, the unit converted to the Douglas A-26 Invader attack bomber.
 During World War II, the unit earned two Distinguished Unit Citations and participated in nine separate campaigns.
 Personnel demobilized in India after the war, and the 22d was inactivated as a paper unit in the United States in November 1945.